The Impact of Winter Weather on Home Insurance

-You may be cozy inside while winter storms rage, but when the weather outside is frightful just imagine what it’s doing to your home.
+You may be cozy inside while winter storms rage, but when the weather outside is frightful just imagine what it’s doing to your home and the impact of winter weather on home insurance.
 Every year, U.S. snow storms and freezing weather rack up over a billion dollars in homeowner insurance claims.
 The biggest culprit is water that seeps in through your home’s vulnerable spots.
 Properly winterize your home to prevent costly damages, the inconvenience of major repairs and, if you avoid filing a claim, you might even save on your homeowners insurance quotes.

 First, review you current policy to make sure you have adequate homeowner insurance coverage for damages that result from burst pipes and snow overload on roofs.

 As long as you have the camera out for holiday gatherings, tape a visual inventory of your home and possessions, and store it in a safe place.
 Even better, use a camcorder so you can make audio comments about value, date of purchase, cost to replace, etc.

 - Keep your roof cleared of snow build up.
 Constant thawing and refreezing can create ice dams that compromise the integrity of your roof, ultimately leading to expensive water damage.
 Check and repair any damaged flashing.
 Replace worn roof shingles and tiles.
 And while you’re at it, clear the gutters and downspouts, too.
 As long as you’re up there, install leaf guards on the gutters and put extensions on the downspouts so running water is directed away from your foundation.